snpsuen/Kubeflow_quickstart/README.md

 kubectl apply -k "github.com/kubeflow/pipelines/manifests/kustomize/env/dev?ref=$PIPELINE_VERSION"
 ```

 Heads up: When installing from the offical repo, the peristent volume claim (PVC) is set to 20GB each for the mino and mysql pods on the Kubeflow Pipelines control plane.
 As an alternative, version 2.4.0 of the offical repo is cloned into my github account with the PVC reduced to 10GB each for both pods.
-It is served at the master branch here.
+It is served through the master branch here.
 If necessary, you may opt to install the custom repo as follows.

 ```
 kubectl apply -k "github.com/snpsuen/kubeflow-pipelines/manifests/kustomize/cluster-scoped-resources?ref=master"